edicsonm/Building-a-real-time-data-platform-on-AWS/Module-1_Monitoring_For_Operations/README.md

 ## 1. Setting up CloudWatch Agent
 To set up CloudWatch, we will need to SSH into our instance and download/install the CloudWatch Agent package.
 Once we install the agent, we will need to set the configuration to tell the Agent what metrics it should capture.
 Detailed instructions can be [found here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-on-first-instance.html).
-As the EC2 instance already has the SSM agent installed and an IAM role associated with sufficient permissions, you can skip these sections.
+In the installation guide, it refers to pre-requisites in installing the SSM agent and having an IAM role associated with your EC2 instance with sufficient permissions.
+As this has already been completed in the cloudformation template, you can ignore these sections.

 <details>